gurraoptimus/moonlightsApp/README.md

 # THIS APP IS verified✔
 # moonlightsApp
-# this app is e to buy a sweater there in store
+# this app must buy a sweater there in store

 # //==================================